Why does my NuvaRing keep falling out?

 What can cause a NuvaRing to fall out?

 Your NuvaRing may fall out when removing a tampon.
-If this happens, simply rinse the pessary in water and reinsert it.
-When using tampons with NuvaRing, you should insert the NuvaRing before inserting the tampon.
+If this happens, rinse the pessary in water and reinsert it.
+When using tampons with NuvaRing, insert the NuvaRing first, then insert the tampon.

 Straining during bowel movements can cause the NuvaRing to fall out.
 If you are constipated, it is better to try again at a later time rather than trying to force a movement to happen.

 During sexual activity, the contraceptive ring can be dislodged and fall out.
 While this may be embarrassing, there’s no need to panic.
-Simply reinsert the ring as soon as you notice.
+Reinsert the ring as soon as you notice.

 If your NuvaRing frequently falls out, you should speak to your doctor as it may be a sign of an underlying vaginal condition, such as a prolapsed uterus.
 Your doctor may discuss alternative contraceptives with you.